wojtex113/100daysoflinux/README.md

 ## Day 2 (Sunday, 30-04-2023) [Firefighter duty]
 ### Docker
 - watch a film on YT from IT conference - "how Docker work inside"

+## Day 3 (Monday, 01-05-2023)
+### ebook '77 zadań dla adminów' by Jakub ‘unknow’ Mrugalski
+- exercises about file management in Linux (performed on Ubuntu running in Docker)